 The PSoC device incorporates flexible internal clock generators, designed for high stability and factory trimmed for high accuracy.
-The Internal Main Oscillator (IMO) is the master clock base for the system, and has 1% accuracy at 3 MHz.
-The IMO can be configured to run from 3 MHz up to 24 MHz.
+The internal main oscillator (IMO) is the master clock base for the system, and has 1-percent accuracy at 3 MHz.
+The IMO can be configured to run from 3 MHz up to 62 MHz.
 Multiple clock derivatives can be generated from the main clock frequency to meet application needs.
-The device provides a PLL to generate system clock frequencies up to 50 MHz from the IMO, external crystal, or external reference clock.
-It also contains a separate, very low power Internal Low Speed Oscillator (ILO) for the sleep and watchdog timers.
-A 32.768 kHz external watch crystal is also supported for use in Real Time Clock (RTC) applications.
+The device provides a PLL to generate system clock frequencies up to 67 MHz from the IMO, external crystal, or external reference clock.
+It also contains a separate, very low-power internal low speed oscillator (ILO) for the sleep and watchdog timers.
+A 32.768-kHz external watch crystal is also supported for use in RTC applications.
 The clocks, together with programmable clock dividers, provide the flexibility to integrate most timing requirements.

-The CY8C34 family supports a wide supply operating range from 1.71 to 5.5V.
-This allows operation from regulated supplies such as $1.8 \pm 5\%$, $2.5V \pm 10\%$, $3.3V \pm 10\%$, or $5.0V \pm 10\%$, or directly from a wide range of battery types.
-In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5V.
-This enables the device to be powered directly from a single battery or solar cell.
-In addition, the designer can use the boost converter to generate other voltages required by the device, such as a 3.3V supply for LCD glass drive.
-The boost's output is available on the Vboost pin, allowing other devices in the application to be powered from the PSoC.
+The CY8C36 family supports a wide supply operating range from 1.71 to 5.5 V. This allows operation from regulated supplies such as $1.8 \pm 5\%$, $2.5 V \pm 10\%$, $3.3 V \pm 10\%$, or $5.0 V \pm 10\%$, or directly from a wide range of battery types.
+In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V. This enables the device to be powered directly from a single battery or solar cell.
+In addition, you can use the boost converter to generate other voltages required by the device, such as a 3.3-V supply for LCD glass drive.
+The boost's output is available on the V{BOOST} pin, allowing other devices in the application to be powered from the PSoC.

-PSoC supports a wide range of low power modes.
-These include a 200 nA hibernate mode with RAM retention and a 1 μ A sleep mode with real time clock (RTC).
-In the second mode the optional 32.768 kHz watch crystal runs continuously and maintains an accurate RTC.
+PSoC supports a wide range of low-power modes.
+These include a 200-nA hibernate mode with RAM retention and a $1-\mu$ A sleep mode with RTC.
+In the second mode the optional 32.768-kHz watch crystal runs continuously and maintains an accurate RTC.

 Power to all major functional blocks, including the programmable digital and analog peripherals, can be controlled independently by firmware.
-This allows low power background processing when some peripherals are not in use.
-This, in turn, provides a total device current of only 1.2 mA when the CPU is running at 6 MHz or 0.8 mA running at 3 MHz.
+This allows low-power background processing when some peripherals are not in use.
+This, in turn, provides a total device current of only 1.2 mA when the CPU is running at 6 MHz, or 0.8 mA running at 3 MHz.

-The details of the PSoC power modes are covered in the "Power System" section on page 25 of this data sheet.
+The details of the PSoC power modes are covered in the "Power System" section on page 24 of this datasheet.
+PSoC uses JTAG

-PSoC uses JTAG (4 wire) or Serial Wire Debug (SWD) (2 wire) interfaces for programming, debug, and test.
-The 1-wire Single Wire Viewer (SWV) may also be used for "printf" style debugging.
-By combining SWD and SWV, the designer can implement a full debugging interface with just three pins.
-Using these standard interfaces enables the designer to debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
-PSoC supports on-chip break points and 4 KB instruction and data race memory for debug.
-Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 57 of this data sheet.
+(4-wire) or SWD (2-wire) interfaces for programming, debug, and test.
+The 1-wire SWV may also be used for 'printf' style debugging.
+By combining SWD and SWV, you can implement a full debugging interface with just three pins.
+Using these standard interfaces enables you to debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
+PSoC supports on-chip break points and 4-KB instruction and data race memory for debug.
+Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 55 of this datasheet.